ShelbySolomonDarnell/rnns-lstm-gru-simplified/readme.md

 2. Replace "path_to_shakespeare_data.txt" with the path to your Shakespeare dataset.
 3. Download Shakespeare's plays, sonnets, and poems at [this link](https://www.folger.edu/explore/shakespeares-works/download/) as text files.
 4. Concantenate all files together.
+5. Edit settings.cfg with local location of shakespeare dataset
+6. Go into directory of this repo
-3. Run the script: ./run.sh
+7. Run the script: ./run.sh